-This bill amends the Michigan election law, specifically section 82 of 1954 PA 116, to clarify the circumstances under which the offices of the secretary of state and attorney general become vacant.
-The bill introduces a new structure for the section, breaking it down into subsections that detail specific events leading to a vacancy.
-These events include the incumbent's death, resignation, removal for cause, loss of residency in the state, conviction of an infamous crime, a tribunal's decision declaring the election void, and failure to take the constitutional oath of office.
-Additionally, it specifies that the office of secretary of state also becomes vacant if the incumbent files a nominating petition or is appointed to another public office.
+The bill amends section 82 of the Michigan election law to clarify the circumstances under which the offices of the secretary of state and attorney general become vacant.
+It specifies that a vacancy occurs due to the incumbent's death, resignation, removal for cause, loss of residency in the state, conviction of an infamous crime or violation of the oath of office, a tribunal's decision declaring the election or appointment void, or failure to take the constitutional oath of office.
+Additionally, it introduces a new provision stating that the office of secretary of state also becomes vacant if the incumbent files a nominating petition or is nominated or appointed to another public office.

-Furthermore, the bill mandates that a written notice of vacancy, along with the reason for the vacancy, must be provided to the governor within 10 days of its occurrence.
+Furthermore, the bill mandates that within 10 days of a vacancy occurring, a written notice must be provided to the governor, detailing the reason for the vacancy.
 This notice is to be given by the secretary of state unless the vacancy is in that office, in which case the attorney general will provide the notice.
-The amendments aim to streamline the process and clarify the responsibilities associated with vacancies in these key state offices.
+The language of the bill updates several terms for clarity and consistency, such as changing "shall become" to "becomes" and "shall occur" to "occurs."

 Statutes affected: